Skip to main content

 Booking & Practical Details

-Reservations: Easy , booking difficulty is low for this venue; advance reservations are advisable but this is not a high-demand table in the Paris-restaurant sense.
-Budget: €€ , accessible modern cuisine pricing, suitable for a full dinner without the outlay of a starred experience.
+Reservations: Easy, booking difficulty is low; advance reservations are advisable but this is not a high-demand table in the Paris-restaurant sense.
+Budget: €€, accessible modern cuisine pricing, suitable for a full dinner without the outlay of a starred experience.
 Address: 258 Rue Emile Desvaux 20, 14500 Vire Normandie, France.
 Dress: No confirmed dress code; smart-casual is a safe assumption for a Michelin-recognised modern cuisine address in provincial France.
 Getting there: Vire Normandie is accessible by road from Caen (roughly 60km) and sits on the main axis between the D-Day coast and the southern Normandy bocage.
 No public transport or parking data is confirmed in available records.

 How It Compares

 See the comparison section below for how L'Atelier du Goût sits against other French modern cuisine addresses at higher price tiers.
-For French restaurants in the wider regional circuit , from Flocons de Sel in Megève to AM par Alexandre Mazzia in Marseille or Bras in Laguiole , the gap in ambition and price is significant, which is precisely what makes L'Atelier du Goût interesting for the diner who wants Michelin-recognised cooking without the full starred apparatus.
-Those seeking the full formal French experience at the leading of the tier should look at Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or or Au Crocodile in Strasbourg instead.
+For French restaurants in the wider regional circuit, from Flocons de Sel in Megève to AM par Alexandre Mazzia in Marseille or Bras in Laguiole, the gap in ambition and price is significant, which is precisely what makes L'Atelier du Goût interesting for the diner who wants Michelin-recognised cooking without the full starred apparatus.
+Those seeking the full formal French experience at the top of the tier should look at Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or or Au Crocodile in Strasbourg instead.
 For global modern cuisine comparisons well outside France, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai represent what the format looks like at the upper end of the international spectrum.

 Frequently Asked Questions